 Staying on the lookout for benefits like this is a great way to lower your premium.
 Your rates can increase for many reasons at any time.
 So, watching out for customer rewards like this is one of the best ways to keep your prices low.
 Most of the time, you can get discounts from your auto insurer for things like:

 - Making automatic monthly payments

 - Bundling your insurance

-In this article, we’ll help you understand how to get the early signing car insurance discount.
+In this article, we’ll help you understand how to get this discount.
 This includes a breakdown of how it works.
-We’ll also tell you about the differences between the early signing and early quote discounts.
-Finally, you’ll learn where you can get the early signing discount.
+We’ll also make sure that you know the difference between this and similar discounts.
+Finally, you’ll learn which companies offer it.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 How the Early Signing Discount Works

 Car insurance discounts exist as a way for your provider to reward you for good driving habits and actions.
 They also offer discounts as benefits to retain their customers.
 These good habits could be things like safe driving, having extra safety features on your car, or being a loyal customer.

 Carriers offer these incentives to entice you to stay with them and reward your customer loyalty.
 It also helps ensure that you renew your policy on time and avoid a costly lapse in insurance.
 A lapse in insurance happens when you go through a period without any coverage.
 If they see a lapse, insurers may see you as high-risk and increase your rates.